dehesselle/awscred/README.md

 While this has been created with the excellent [Qt Framework & Development Tools](https://www.qt.io) and is cross-platform, it is specifically targeted at Windows.

+## download

+Downloads for Windows are available in the [Releases](https://github.com/dehesselle/awscred/releases) section.

 ## license

 [GPL-2.0-or-later](LICENSE)